jeanpetric/JavaMetrics/README.md

 Extensible tool for gathering static code metrics for Java.
 At the moment, this is the only JavaMetrics tool which has all of the following benefits:

-- opensource and free for use as you like (MIT Licence)
+- opensource and free to use for commercial or private use (GNU GPL v3 Licence)
 - easily extensible
 - allows selection of specific static code metrics
 - runs on source code (rather than byte code)
 - can be used as a library in any Java code

+# Licence

+Licence is GNU GPL v3.

+Please note that this package contains Uncle Bob's `javaargs` code which is included in this project with his generous permission.
+His code is available [here](https://github.com/unclebob/javaargs).

 # Running the tool